freacore/clean-Firefox-Profile/README.md

 # clean-Firefox-Profile
-cleans the firefox profile and preserve important data
+cleans the Firefox profile and preserves important data